-All units have internal disconnects.
+All units have internal disconnects (optional on 380V and 575V).
 Follow local codes for external disconnect requirements.

 Eubank wall mount air conditioners have a 0-15% manual outside air damper as standard equipment.
 All models are available with an optional factory installed economizer for 100% free cooling with outside air.